annesadleir/rjr-aws-lambda-dummy/README.md

 ### Build the native executable into a Docker container
 Using the provided Dockerfile:
-`docker build -t string repeater .`
+`docker build -t string-repeater .`

 ### Push the container to ECR
 [Using aws cli](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html#images-upload)